zrythm/zrythm/CONTRIBUTING.md

 [Weblate](https://hosted.weblate.org/engage/zrythm)
 to get started.

-Alternatively, you can edit the PO files directly and submit a patch.
+Alternatively, you can edit PO files directly and submit a patch.

 # Other resources for contributors
 Documents, supporting material and auxiliary